matthewayoob/Meeting-Scheduler/README.md

 **How to Run and Test the Code**

 To test the code, copy and paste it into any Python environment, such as a Jupyter notebook, Python script, or an online IDE like Replit.
-The test cases are included at the bottom of the script, and running the code will print “All tests passed” if everything is working correctly.
+The test cases are included at the bottom of the script, and running the code will print "All tests in suite passed." if everything is working correctly.

 ---